microsoft/DataConnectors/docs/m-extensions.md

 |                     | Fields        | A record containing the custom fields for this type of credential.<br><br>See [Implementing a Parameterized Authentication Kind](#implementing-a-parameterized-authentication-kind) for more details.|
 |                     | Label         | **(optional)** A text value that allows you to override the default label for this AuthenticationKind.                      |

-The sample below shows the Authentication record for a connector that supports OAuth, Windows, Basic (Username and Password), and anonymous credentials.
+The sample below shows the Authentication record for a connector that supports OAuth, Key, Windows, Basic (Username and Password), and anonymous credentials.

 ```
 Authentication = [